cncf/k8s-conformance/faq.md

 ## Are there any limitations regarding the logo?

 Yes.
 First, we need it in SVG, AI, or EPS format.
 If you don't have a product-specific logo, it is fine to reuse your company one.
-However, we have a set of [requirements](https://github.com/cncf/landscape#logos) including that it incorporate the name of the product or company in English (other languages are also fine) and that it not be reversed.
+However, we have a set of [requirements](https://github.com/cncf/landscape#logos) including that it incorporate the name of the product or company in English (it's fine to also include text in other languages) and that the logo not be reversed.

-Second, your logo can't be derivative of or includes portions of the Kubernetes [logo](https://github.com/cncf/artwork/blob/master/examples/graduated.md#kubernetes-logos), in order to preserve the value of the Kubernetes logo.
+Second, your logo can't be derivative of or include portions of the Kubernetes [logo](https://github.com/cncf/artwork/blob/master/examples/graduated.md#kubernetes-logos), in order to preserve the value of the Kubernetes logo.
 In particular, please don't include all or part of the Kubernetes wheel.
-Of course, under the terms of the Certified Kubernetes agreement, you're welcome and encouraged to keep use Kubernetes in your product name.
+Of course, under the terms of the Certified Kubernetes agreement, you're welcome and encouraged to use Kubernetes in your product name.

 ## How can I track issues that have been opened regarding certification?